eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

 `DataPoint` is the base class for all data points.
 It corresponds to sensors/actuators in VSS or telemetry / properties in DTDL.

-Data Points are the signals that are typically emitted by Vehicle Services.
+Data points are the signals that are typically emitted by Vehicle Services.

 The representation of a data point is a path starting with the root model, e.g.: